 We have a number of members who have spent time on secondment with the enforcement division of the FCA, and offer experience of negotiating financial settlements.

 Our members have advised and presented cases of note on behalf of the FA including cases of financial irregularity, charges against sports agents and crowd control / disturbances at Premier League matches.
-Members of the team were instructed on behalf of the Hillsborough Enquiry where Jonathan Laidlaw QC represents the FA.
-Jonathan Laidlaw QC and Stephen Brassington successfully presented the FA’s case against John Terry for using racist language.
+Members of the team were instructed on behalf of the Hillsborough Enquiry where Jonathan Laidlaw KC represents the FA.
+Jonathan Laidlaw KC and Stephen Brassington successfully presented the FA’s case against John Terry for using racist language.

 Other notable cases include the successful defence of members of the England Rugby Team accused of sexual offences whilst on tour, the Harlequins “bloodgate” scandal, where the team acted for amongst others the healthcare practitioners involved in the case and race fixing before the British Horse Racing Authority.